-The variables in this section are our primary measures of the adequacy of states' educational spending.
-In short, they compare how much states actually spend with how much they would have to spend to achieve a common "benchmark" goal - i.e., national average test scores.
+The variables in this section are our primary measures of statewide adequacy of educational spending, as well as the degree to which states provide all students with equal educational opportunity.
+The measures, in short, compare how much states actually spend with how much they would have to spend to achieve a common "benchmark" goal - i.e., national average test scores.